Jurisdiction & Governance

 The primary purpose of the steering committees is to identify issues or initiatives within their mandate that require consideration.
 The Steering Committees may strike ad hoc committees to consider specific issues and provide recommendations.

-The Court of Queen's Bench Steering Committees and their mandates are as follows:
+The Court of King's Bench Steering Committees and their mandates are as follows:

 Criminal Law Steering Committee